 Good morning – looks like it is going to be a beautiful day here in northeast Indiana.
 Finally looking like spring.
 I have been enjoying a good book called Creative Intelligence by Bruce Nussbaum.
 One thing that has struck me so far is his discussion on framing and reframing.
 Essentially framing is how we look… Read More

 Good morning on this wet Friday morning.
 I don’t know if you have had a cold lately, but it wasn’t much fun for me this week.
 I’m still coughing some, but feeling way better!
 When I was a boy, my Uncle Edward owned the general store in the very Mayberry-like town of Wadley, Alabama.
 It… Read More

 Good morning – rainy and warm here in southwest Michigan!
 Our lives are a great story – an epic if you will and hopefully the primary theme throughout our story is Jesus Christ.
 Sprinkled throughout our story are chapters containing great joy, great pain, tremendous blessing, great loss, times of walking intimately with our Creator and times… Read More

-Good interview of Seth Godin by Michael Hyatt. http://vimeo.com/michaelhyatt/cfa-sethgodin
+Good interview of Seth Godin by Michael Hyatt.

 Complexity has now superseded change as the most pressing challenge according to the 2010 IBM CEO Study titled Capitalizing on Complexity.
 The study covered over 1500 CEO’s from around the world and is a fascinating study.
 While the CEO’s say that complexity is the most pressing challenge, most of them also say that their organizations… Read More